CumulusNetworks/docs/content/version/cumulus-linux-35/Installation-Management/Upgrading-Cumulus-Linux.md

 reinstall any third party packages or any Cumulus Linux add-on packages, such as `vxsnd` or `vxrd`.

-## Installation and Upgrade Workflow in Cumulus Linux 3.0 and Later</span>
+## Installation and Upgrade Workflow in Cumulus Linux 3.0 and Later

 Beginning with version 3.0, Cumulus Linux completely embraces the Linux and Debian upgrade workflow.
 In this paradigm, a base image is installed